-Consider techniques for Consult level Always Think It Through What Can Go Right What Can Go Wrong As above Refer to table for Inform Refer to table for Inform Refer to table for Inform Briefings Keep It short & simple Use clear, jargon free, inclusive language Use easy to read diagrams and visuals that are consistent with the verbal and written content.
-Control of Information/ presentation Opporturities to clarify misirformation Reach a wider vanety of people Evaluate and readjust approach Some groups may be left out Expectations may be raised Information may be used inappropriately Surveys - Blanket distribution - Random distribution - Selected distribution Surveys should be developed using specific guidelines and tested before distribution Collection and method of analysis to be considered Preference of confidentiality and anonymity of respondents Can be used to consult on sensitive issues Can gather information from people other than those with special or from people who might not attend meetings Economical and efficient means to collect data from a large number of people Statistical results have more credibility Need statistical and research expertise to design survey and analyse findings.
+Consider techniques for Consult level Always Think It Through What Can Go Right What Can Go Wrong As above Refer to table for Inform Refer to table for Inform Refer to table for Inform Briefings Keep it short & simple Use clear, jargon free, inclusive language Use easy to read diagrams and visuals that are consistent with the verbal and written content Control of Information/ presentation Opportunities to clarify misinformation Reach a wider variety of people Evaluate and readjust approach Some groups may be left out Expectations may be raised Information may be used inappropriately Surveys • Blanket distribution • Bandom distribution • Selected distribution Surveys should be developed using specific guidelines and tested before distribution Collection and method of analysis to be considered Preference of confidentiality and anonymity of respondents Can be used to consuit on sensitive issues Can gather information from people other than those with special or from people who might not attend meetings Economical and efficient means to collect data from a large number of people Statistical results have more credibility Need statistical and research expertise to design survey and analyse findings.
 Response rate can be poor.
 Communities over surveyed.
 Can be labour intensive.
 Questions may be misinterpreted.
-Results not trusted.
-Results not trusted.
-Results not ted back to community effectively.
-Unsuitable for complex issues.
-Technical Assistance • Briefings • Meetings • Workshops Technical experts must be perceived as credible by community Ensure technical experts have access to information about the community's attitudes Build credibility and address public concerns about equity Facts in dispute can be debated and consensus reached Resource availability may be limited Technical experts may not be prepared for working too closely with community and may lack empathy with community concerns or use technical jurgon Focus Groups Smail group discussions with 6-12 people Ensure tasks are clear Non-breatening environment where participants can share views Skilled facilitation Provides opportunity to test material Indicate the programment of the provided additional benefits Ability to find out current issues.
-Facilitator not impartial or not skilled enough to deal with some behaviours Participants may feel restricted by the approach May be perceived as exclusive May be ossly People may attend with their own agenda, manipulate the meeting and intimidate others Submissions Allows interested community members to respond formally to Council broposals Provide the community with detailed information on issue/ project Written information is less likely to be misinterpreted Possible poor response rate
+Results not frusted.
+Results not fed back to community effectively.
+Unsultable for complex issues.
+Technical Assistance - Briefings - Meetings - Workshops Technical experts must be perceived as credible by community Ensure technical experts have access to information about the community's attitudes Build credibility and address public concerns about equity Facts in dispute can be debated and consensus reached Resource availability may be limited Technical experts may not be prepared for working too closely with community and may lack empathy with community concerns or use technical jargon Focus Groups Small group discussions with 6-12 people Ensure tasks are clear Non-threatening environment where participants can share views Skilled facilitation Provides opportunity to test material Verify prior assumptions Raise unexpected additional benefits Ability to find out current issues Facilitator not impartial or not skilled enough to deal with some behaviours Participants may feel restricted by the approach May be perceived as exclusive May be costly People may attend with their own agenda, manipulate the meeting and intimidate others Submissions Allows interested community members to respond formally to Council proposals Provide the community with detailed information on issue/ project Written information is less likely to be misinterpreted Possible poor response rate